nadiacuuj/music-and-democracy-study/README.md

 ## Overview
 - Traditional metrics for assessing democracy (such as GDP per capita) may no longer fully capture our evolving, technology-driven world.
 - Following from that, this project explores an alternatively, and relatively more unserious perspective: the link between countries' music preferences and democracy level.
-- I consider an initial hypothesis that more diverse music tastes is correlated with more diverse ways of thinking, which should reflect in a higher level of democracy.
+- It considers an initial hypothesis that more diverse music tastes is correlated with more diverse ways of thinking, which should reflect in a higher level of democracy.

 ## Model specification